 Font and Colors

 The two angle brackets in place of the “o” should be interpreted as a “Viewfinder” function.
-This is a demonstration of the constantly growing database of media content, an element of visual communication.
+This demonstrates the constantly growing media content database, an element of visual communication.
 The icon symbolizes that the authors of digital images, videos, and audio materials keep all the most important and interesting in focus.
-And here, you can see a reference to past Shutterstock emblems: the viewfinder is meaningfully linked to the camera lens.
+Here, you can see a reference to past Shutterstock emblems: the viewfinder is meaningfully linked to the camera lens.

 Lippincott designed the modern logo font.
 They used Uni Sans SemiBold as a base and slightly changed the shape of the letters.
 The most noticeable differences are in “s” and “t.”
 The lowercase “o” is replaced by two corners opposite one another.